kristianmandrup/rubyproject/README.markdown

 ## Options ##

 You can define system wide default options for ruby apps you create (your preferred framework stack) in a <code>~/.rubyapp</code> file.
-The *~* implies ENV['HOME], the environment variable "HOME" on any system.
+The <code>~*</code> implies <code>ENV['HOME]</code>, the environment variable "HOME" on any system.
 Any options you call the program with explicitly will override the defaults in this file.

-The options --rspec2, --cucumber, --license, --autotest, and --bundler are all set to true unless explicitly disabled either in the .rubyapp file or using the negation option when rubyapp is run (see negating boolean options below).
+The options <code>--rspec2, --cucumber, --license, --autotest, and --bundler</code> are all set to true unless explicitly disabled either in the <code>.rubyapp</code> file or using the negation option when rubyapp is run (see negating boolean options below).

 Boolean options:
 To negate a boolean option prefix it with <code>no-</code>, fx <code>--no-rspec2</code> to disable rspec2 from the project infrastructure creation.